 3. Are you told you have to clock out for medical appointments – or worse – told you can’t schedule medical appointments during work hours?

-4. How was your average weekly wage collected?
+4. How was your average weekly wage calculated?

 5. Have you been told to change doctor or wait longer than ten days for medical care to be approved?

-We help injured workers like you focus on what’s important – healing up and taking care of your body so that you can pursue your dreams and support your family.
+Five Ways You Get Screwed In Your Work Injury – And Don’t Even Know It – We help injured workers like you focus on what’s important – healing up and taking care of your body so that you can pursue your dreams and support your family.
 Don’t trust people whose job it is to pay as little as possible on your claim to do what’s right by you.
 You need someone in your corner.
-Get in touch with Denver Workers Compensation attorney for a free consultation on your case.
+Get in touch with Denver Workers’ Compensation attorney for a free consultation on your case.
+Follow us on Facebook.